 Buying Real Estate in a place like Tulum offers you a wide variety of options ranging from luxurious beach front homes south of the ruins or north of Tulum on Tanka or Soliman Bays, to condos and casitas in town, golf course living, planned communities and jungle lots off the beaten path.

-There are Tulum Eco-communities off the grid and beach front land in nature preserves where building is restricted to native materials.
+Options for property in Tulum include Eco-communities off the grid and beach front land in nature preserves where building is restricted to native materials.

 Tulum Real Estate investment options are varied and many have inherit risk most foreigners are not aware of.
 Make certain you know what you are getting into with property in the area.
 Qualifying any purchase with due diligence, title research and establishing a legal trust are critical elements for a secure real estate investment in any part of Mexico, and especially in Tulum.